galvinma/pythia/readme.md

 Creating meaningful connections by leveraging big data.

-This repo is a proof of concept for The Pythia project.
+This repo is a proof of concept for The Pythia Project.
 Pythia allows individuals to search for users based upon common interests.
 Current app leverages Flask, WebSockets, SQLalchemy, and Bootstrap.

 ## Installation